 Responding to growing community needs

 The city of Nanaimo is located on the east coast of Vancouver Island in British Columbia.
-The Nanaimo Regional General Hospital (NRGH) serves the city of 85,000, as well as the surrounding Nanaimo Regional District.
-With a rapidly growing population, technological advances in medical treatment and an increasing emphasis on patient centred care, the old facility reached the end of its useful life.
+The NGRH serves the city of 85,000, as well as the surrounding Nanaimo Regional District.
+The old facility had reached the end of its useful life, with a rapidly growing population, technological advances in medical treatment, and an increasing emphasis on patient-centred care.
 The Vancouver Island Health Authority decided to rehabilitate the existing building and add a new 3,080-square-metre expansion.

 “A goal of the project was to create an environment that would be great for patients and staff, and a very important aspect of that was connection with nature.
 This was achieved with the courtyards bringing daylight in, as well as being able to get outside and experience the healing and calming effects of the outdoors.
-Use of wood both on the interior and exterior were part of our healing solution, and also supporting the BC Wood First values”.
+Use of wood both on the interior and exterior were part of our healing solution, and also supporting the BC Wood First values.”

 Bruce Raber, vice president and healthcare sector lead for Canada, Stantec